Adam-Kulju/Patricia/README.md

 `UCI_LimitStrength`: Enables Patricia to be weakened using `UCI_Elo`.

 `UCI_Elo`: Sets Patricia to play at a given strength range, anywhere from 500 to 3000.
 These ratings were calibrated by playing many matches against engines of all strengths.

+`UCI_Chess960`: Enabling this option allows Patricia to play FRC.

 `MultiPV`: Patricia searches the best X moves instead of only looking for the best line.